 What is Google Fuchsia?

 Right now, there appears to be a divide within Google regarding what Fuchsia actually is.
-While the team working on it says they want Fuchsia to be the penultimate Google OS, running on all phones, tablets, laptops and smart home devices – Google’s leadership is still referring to it as an experiment.
-So, we’ll just have to wait and see what happens, and what materializes out of all this experimentation.
+While the team working on it says they want Fuchsia to be the ultimate Google OS, running on all of its phones, tablets, laptops and smart home devices – Google’s leadership is still referring to it as an experiment.
+That basically means that we’ll just have to wait and see what happens, and what materializes out of all this experimentation.